qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Band rendering
 ..............

-|qg| offers four different :guilabel:`Render types`.
-The renderer chosen is dependent on the
+QGIS offers four different :guilabel:`Render types`.
+The renderer chosen is dependent on the data type.
-data type.

 #.
 Multiband color - if the file comes as a multiband with several bands (e.g., used with a satellite image
    with several bands)
 #.
 Paletted - if a single band file comes with an indexed palette (e.g., used with a digital topographic map)
 #.
-Singleband gray - (one band of) the image will be rendered as gray; |qg| will choose this renderer
+Singleband gray - (one band of) the image will be rendered as gray; QGIS will choose this renderer
    if the file has neither multibands nor an indexed palette nor a continuous palette (e.g., used with a shaded relief map)
 #.
 Singleband pseudocolor - this renderer is possible for files with a continuous palette,